where-to-code/wtc-frontend/README.md

 ## Documentation

-See [Backend Documentation](🚫_link to your backend readme here_) for details on the backend of our project.
+See [WhereToCode API](https://where2code.herokuapp.com/) for details on the backend of our project.